eliaszea/ACHA_SparsityAnalysis/README.md

 Download the .zip file and extract it in your preferred folder.
 You do not need to install files, as the dependencies are added (and removed) automatically when running the main script.

+The user must have the Wavelet Toolbox installed in Matlab.

 **3. EXAMPLE OF USAGE**
   To reproduce the sparsity analysis in Figure 6 of the manuscript, run the command: